idatta21/Project2/data_channel_is_entertainment.md

 Next, we subset the channel for use in the initial EDA and model fitting.

-NOTE: Ipsita, this is very similar to your data transformation for the pie chart, but I didn’t substring the channel names.
-We can edit to use just one of these but I’m putting this here for now.

 ``` r
 newsTP <- newsPop %>%